 A bulb syringe

-If ear cleaning drops don’t work, the ears might need flushing with a bulb syringe.
+If ear cleaning drops don’t work, your ears might need flushing with a bulb syringe.
 However, there are a few caveats:

 - Be gentle: Flush your ear gently to avoid harming your eardrum.